-Settings → General → Accessibility → scroll to the bottom of the screen
+Settings → Accessibility → scroll to the bottom of the screen

-Tap guided access and swipe to enable.
+Tap guided access and toggle on to enable.
 You will need to set a passcode.
 Make it something that your student or consumer is not going to guess.
 If you are using an iPad Pro, you will be able to use Face ID.
 You will also want to enable Accessibility Shortcut at the bottom of the same screen.
 This will allow a triple click of the home button to turn Guided Access on and off (on the iPad Pro, you will triple click the on/off button).

 In the above photo, you see the TouchChat HD with WordPower app.
 On the orange bar, you will find small buttons for “vocab” and “Menu”.
 Draw circles around these.
 This will prevent the learner from getting out of their vocabulary set or rearranging the icons on the screen.

 Once you have circled any necessary buttons, go to the top right and press start or resume to fully enable Guided Access.
-You will see that it is no longer possible to hit the home button and exit the program.
-To exit Guided Access, triple click the home button and enter your passcode.
+You will see that it is no longer possible to hit the home button (or top button) to exit the program.
+To exit, you will need to triple click the appropriate button and enter your passcode.

 A few caveats: the iPad will come out of Guided Access if the battery dies: Keep your device charged!
 Also, make sure that you are not the only one with access to the passcode.
 And not every consumer will need to be locked into their communication app.
 There are older users of AAC who may also need to access the internet (or other apps) and can handle switching back and forth.
 It depends on the individual’s needs.